Chris-Boyle-94/web-45-web-sprint-challenge-advanced-react-SelfCheckout94/README.md

 ## Submission format

-- [ ] Submit via Codegrade by commiting and pushing any new changes.
+- [x] Submit via Codegrade by commiting and pushing any new changes.
-- [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
+- [x] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
-- [ ] Check codegrade for automated feedback.
+- [x] Check codegrade for automated feedback.
-- [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [x] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here]()
-- [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+- [x] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+   -Stateful components manage state and do things with data and functional are more for displaying data.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+   -componentWillMount is called when the component first mounts and componentWillUpdate is called when some state is changed

 3. Define stateful logic.
+   -Stateful logic is managing data for use within a program.
+It has the ability to update

 4. What are the three step of creating a successful test?
 What is done in each phase?
+   -Arrange: Figure out what the test needs to do
+   -Act: Do an action decided by the arrange step
+   -Assert: Figure out if the thing is happening